 - High school courses must be taken in sequence and completed prior to a student being allowed to take one of the college level classes. - · Students are eligible to take college level courses that are: - 1.
 Nonsectarian courses. - 2.
 Courses that are not comparable to courses offered by the school district.\ - 3.
-Credit-bearing courses that lead to an educational degree. - Courses in the discipline areas of mathematics, science, social sciences, humanities, vocational-technical education and also the courses in career option programs offered by area schools established under the authorization provided in chapter 280A, lowa Code. - A student who voluntarily or involuntarily drops a college class after the drop date established at Creston High School a fee of \$250 for PSEO courses. - Students cannot enroll in more than 24 credit hours of college classes per year. - Students will not be allowed to adjust their schedules to accommodate "fast-track" classes. - Students are required to return the books to the office by the established deadline each semester or they will be billed for the cost.
-Lost textbooks will result in student being billed for the entire cost of a replacement textbook. - Students are required to meet all aspects of the Senior Year Plus Legislation. - Students who take dual credit courses at Creston High School through the post-secondary enrollment option will have their final grade factored into their cumulative grade point average.
-Students opting to take a college credit course which they pay for will have the option of including their final grade in factoring their grade point average.
-In these instances, the student must complete the Post-Secondary GPA form indicating their decision prior to the start of the course. - Post-secondary courses in the core content areas will count toward meeting graduation requirements. - PSEO and contract courses do count toward meeting graduation requirements.
-Under the Senior Year Plus legislation, students wishing to register for courses at a post-secondary institution must be proficient in all of the content areas of READING, MATH and SCIENCE as evidenced by achievement scores on the most recent administration of the lowa Assessments.
+Credit-bearing courses that lead to an educational degree. - 4.
+Courses in the discipline areas of mathematics, science, social sciences, humanities, vocational-technical education and also the courses in career option programs offered by area schools established under the authorization provided in chapter 280A, lowa Code. - A student who voluntarily or involuntarily drops a college class after the drop date established at Creston High School a fee of \$250 for PSEO courses. - Students cannot enroll in more than 24 credit hours of college classes per year. - Students will not be allowed to adjust their schedules to accommodate "fast-track" classes. - Students are required to return the books to the office by the established deadline each semester or they will be billed for the cost.
+Lost textbooks will result in student being billed for the entire cost of a replacement textbook. - · Students are required to meet all aspects of the Senior Year Plus Legislation. - Students who take dual credit courses at Creston High School through the post-secondary enrollment option will have their final grade factored into their cumulative grade point average.
+Students opting to take a college credit course which they pay for will have the option of including their final grade in factoring their grade point average. - Post-secondary courses in the core content areas will count toward meeting graduation requirements.

+PSEO and contract courses do count toward meeting graduation requirements.
+Under the Senior Year Plus legislation, students wishing to register for courses at a post-secondary institution must be proficient in all of the content areas of READING, MATH and SCIENCE as evidenced by achievement scores on the most recent administration of the Iowa State Assessment of Student Progress.
 The student must also meet any entrance requirements established by each respective post-secondary institution.